 Understanding the maximum available fault current is crucial for the following reasons, especially in the context of arc flash studies conducted by Rozel:

 - Protection Coordination: Properly coordinated protection devices, such as circuit breakers and fuses, can effectively isolate faults and minimize damage to the electrical system.
-This coordination is critical for accurate arc flash studies by Rozel.
+This coordination is critical for maintaining uptime in your factory and are a common component of the arc flash studies completed by Rozel.